Protect Against Malware & Ransomware

 We often receive false positive reports on domains like docs(.)google(.)com, drive(.)google(.)com, dropbox(.)com and github(.)com.
 Unfortunately, these sites host bad malware more frequently than ever.
 To further complicate things, systems like Google Docs serve files from their root directories, forcing some formats of blocklists to affect (block) the entire domain.

 We understand that it is not always possible to block very popular websites.
-To help our customers in this situation, we modified our download script to allow for domain exclusions.
-These will be applied right after the lists are downloaded.
+To help our customers in this situation, we whitelist (remove) as many known popular sites as possible.
+If you still find domains you wish to remove from the list, our download script allows for domain exclusions.
+Any such changes will be applied right after the lists are downloaded.
 The exact way to do it depends on your environment and configuration, but simple shell commands like ‘cat _filename_ | grep -v _domain_ > _new_file_name_’ can remove entries.

 For help automating the removal of domains from blocklists, contact our tech support via email: support (@) malwarepatrol.net – and they will be happy to help.
 Please remember to mention the blocklist you use and how you download it.